This product review article is all about the Syntha-6 Cold Stone Creamery® Protein Powder I bought & used recently.

 Tthese are very good numbers.

-They’re not ‘top of the foodchain’-type numbers in the protein powder space, but that’s because crappy &/or bad-tasting formulas are quickly yanked off the market.
+They’re not ‘top of the food chain’-type numbers in the protein powder space, but they’re gettin’ there.

-So the scores of the available protein powders that you do see tend to be higher than other fitness products, like say cheap rowing machines for example.
+Thus by comparison, the buyer review scores of the available protein powders that you do see tend to be higher than other fitness products, like cheap rowing machines for example.